What Your Life Asks of You

 I concentrated on taking deep, steady breaths until I could hold myself upright without trembling.
 I let her go on for several minutes, hoping this would all just disappear.

 I calmed down, and then my mind began to race again.
+What was God and life asking of me now?
 What had brought this on in the first place?
 Running away?
 I had run away before for a day or two and all I got was a beating.
 I wiped my sweaty palms on my jeans and did my best to look her in the eye.

 She settled back against my door frame, seemingly satisfied with herself.
 The anger began to boil up inside of me.
 Who was she to send me to Juvenile Hall?

 “I’m having a rough time.
 If you think I am such a troublemaker here in this house of craziness, then let’s just do it.
 What does dad say about this decision?”
 I asked.

 No response.
 She stayed in my room until the police pulled up in front of the house, as if to guard me from running away.